 /WHAT IS ASSESSED HERE:

 HOW YOU NOTICE YOUR OWN PACE,

 AND HOW YOU BALANCE RAPID

 RESPONSE WITH MAKING TIME TO

 PONDER AND REFLECT BEFORE

 ACTING.
 AND HOW THIS MAKES

 YOU FEEL.

 /YOUR SMI CHOICES INDICATE THAT

-you are a true citizen of our times!
+you are a quick thinker!